USNavalResearchLaboratory/SeaRay/docs/breaking.rst

 * The main program ``rays.py`` works as either a module or a command line program
     - See ``examples/uppe/batch`` for an example that varies parameters across runs
 * Conflicts between ``matplotlib`` and ``maya`` are better handled when using the plotter.
+* Serialized input file data is saved with the output data
+* ``plotter.py`` does not need the input file
+* ``viewer.ipynb`` does not rely on hard coded normalization
+* Logging level can be controlled
+* Work group sizes can be controlled